 What about spring water?

 The last time I was hiking through the Austrian mountains I came across spring water gushing out of the mountains where locals fill up their jugs.
 I gladly filled up my water bottle with that water.
 It tasted better than any water I've ever tasted in my life.

 There are fresh springs all over the world.
 You can use Find A Spring if you live in the US or Canada.
 Even though I know many people who do this, I am personally hesitant due to lack of knowledge on whether there is any agricultural run-off nearby potentially contaminating the water with pesticides or radioactive isotopes.
 Do so with your own caution.

 Of all the countertop systems out there, my favourite is definitely the Berkey.
 I would have one if I didn't mind it taking up the counter space - I want all the space for meal prep and cooking!
 My parents have one and they love it.
 It's very pretty, it's cost-effective, it works at removing most of the contaminants and the water tastes great.

 After many hours of research from structured water to RO, we decided on a water filtration system from Watermart in Toronto.
 We have a 4 stage filter that removes 99% of the contaminants including fluoride and arsenic but not the minerals.
 Walker did the installation himself, it was pretty easy and the water tastes great!
 I always let it run for about 20 seconds when it's used for the first time in the day, like in the morning to prevent reabsorption of contaminants from the filter.
 Feel free to use my discount code: JOY for a 15% discount on any system.
 This is not a sponsored post, I just really love my water filter and want to pass along the savings!

 No matter what filter you end up using, make sure change your filter regularly as it can harbor bacteria and let contaminants through if not replaced.

 Don't Stop at the Kitchen Sink!

-What’s your spring cleaning project for 2016?
+What’s your spring cleaning project for this year?
 Share it with us in the comments below!